Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Introduction

 The organization of this paper is as follows.
 In the next section, we briefly introduce the Schr\"odinger equation in curved spaces that is developed by DeWitt \cite{DeWitt:1957at}.
-In Section \ref{sect:Schwarzschild}, we write down the Schr\"odinger equation in the Schwarzschild black hole background.
+In Sec.~\ref{sect:Schwarzschild}, we write down the Schr\"odinger equation in the Schwarzschild black hole background.
 We explicitly show the equations in the spherical coordinate that result from the canonical quantization based on the Cartesian coordinate.
 We decompose the equation by the variable separation and then study the radial equation by introducing a virtual electric potential.
 We show that the Schr\"odinger equation reduces to the confluent Heun's differential equation, ensuring that it is solved analytically.
-We then solve the equation with appropriate boundary condition and show that the quantum electron cloud is mostly trapped just on the event horizon.
-We visualize the wavefunctions and find that the probability densities are strongly affected by the black hole.
-In Section \ref{sect:RN_blackhole}, we discuss the charged black holes.
-We study the quantum wavefunctions in the backgrounds of the non-extremal, extremal and over-extremal Reissner--Nordstr\"om black holes.
-The wavefunctions in the regions inside the inner (Cauchy) and outside the outer (event) horizons are studied.
-We find that the famous gravitational repulsion force near the core of the Reissner--Nordstr\"om black hole is observed in the wavefunction.
-The extremal limit and the over-extremal cases are also discussed.
-In Section \ref{sect:blackhole_molecule}, we discuss the black hole molecule that consists of the two extremal black hole nuclei and one electron.
+We then solve the equation with an appropriate boundary condition and show that the quantum electron cloud is mostly trapped just on the event horizon.
+We visualize the wave functions and find that the probability densities are strongly affected by the black hole.
+In Sec.~\ref{sect:RN_blackhole}, we discuss the charged black holes.
+We study the quantum wave functions in the backgrounds of the nonextremal, extremal, and overextremal Reissner--Nordstr\"om black holes.
+The wave functions in the regions inside the inner (Cauchy) and outside the outer (event) horizons are studied.
+We find that the famous gravitational repulsion force near the core of the Reissner--Nordstr\"om black hole is observed in the wave function.
+The extremal limit and the overextremal cases are also discussed.
+In Sec.~\ref{sect:blackhole_molecule}, we discuss the black hole molecule that consists of the two extremal black hole nuclei and one electron.
 This corresponds to the hydrogen molecular ion $\mathrm{H}_2^+$.
 We show that in a specific region of parameters, the equations can be solved analytically.
-Section \ref{sect:conclusion} is devoted to conclusion and discussions.
+Sec.~\ref{sect:conclusion} is devoted to the conclusion and discussions.
 We discuss a possible realization of the black hole atoms in the present Universe.